AmritAmar/academic-kickstart/content/project/UnityMLAgents_MoveToGoal/index.md

 #slides: example
 ---

 I only recently learned about [Unity's ML Agents Library](https://github.com/Unity-Technologies/ml-agents) - an open-source project to enable Unity projects to serve as environments for reinforcement learning algorithms.
 This is pretty cool because when I first started using Unity for AI, I had to implement the neural network itself and I used genetic algorithms to train my agents.
 With this project, training autonomous agents has never been easier with provided implementations of common RL algorithms along with a python interface to train!
+This project was done using [PPO](https://openai.com/blog/openai-baselines-ppo/).

 The first step was setting up my environment.
 I created a new Unity project and then created a virtual environment to get all the python dependencies, which included pytorch and mlagents.
 Everything worked pretty smoothly - I was able to use my RTX 3080 for training.
 I then imported the Unity ML Agents module through Unity, it was super simple.
 After that, I created a basic environment modelled after Unity's own example: Move to Goal.